abs-tudelft/sbd/manual/src/guide/apache-spark/dataframe-and-dataset.md

 ...
 ```

+This has two advantages:
+* The field names can now be checked by the Scala compiler as well, by inspecting
+our case class.
+It will detect if we made a mistake when writing `a.timestamp`.
-Note that the SQL-like predicate used in the DataFrame implementation is now
+* The SQL-like predicate used in the DataFrame implementation is now
 replaced with the constructor of the Timestamp class.
-This is more type safe,
+This is more type-safe,
-since any typos will be detected by the Scala compiler.
+since any type mismatches will be detected by the Scala compiler.

+Of course, you could still supply an incorrect month number (e.g. 13).
+However,
+the Timestamp object is already created during construction of the
+lazy-evaluated DAG, not when that stage of the DAG actually starts computation.
+The constructor will therefore raise any errors early on, and not at the end
+stage of e.g. some computation that has been taking hours already.

 We now have an setup where the Scala compiler will check all methods used to
 build up the directed acyclic graph (DAG) of our computation exist at every
 intermediate resulting DataFrame.
-We can't make mistakes in the SQL
+We can't make mistakes in the SQL keywords
-constructs/keywords anymore, as well as mistakes in the data types thrown into
+anymore, as well as mistakes in the field names, or data types thrown into the
-the filter.
-This provides us with more guarantees that are queries are valid (at
+filter.
+This provides us with more guarantees that our queries are valid (at
-least on a type level).
+least at the type level).

+There are a lot of additional advantages to DataSets that have not yet been
+exposed through these examples.
 DataBricks has published [an excellent
 blog](https://databricks.com/blog/2016/07/14/a-tale-of-three-apache-spark-apis-rdds-dataframes-and-datasets.html)
 about why DataSets were introduced, next to RDDs.
 While DataSets don't replace
 RDDs, they are nowadays most often used, because they have some more nice